Mundaring Toy Library

 • New members will be offered computer (MiBase) training on their first roster session.

 • You will need to enter your preferred session date/s onto the toy library's online roster.
 A roster email will be sent at the end of each term to notify you when the online roster can be accessed for the following term.
 Please refer to your Welcome Letter email for instructions on how to use the online roster.
-Instructions on how to enter your roster online are also available on the toy library pin board.

 • If a roster date has not been selected, you will be allocated to any remaining session that requires a member.